-Administrators can assign investigations, one-click investigations, investigation-based alerts, and remote actions to other users by making them role-based.
+Administrators can assign investigations, one-click investigations, and investigation-based alerts to other users by making them role-based.
 Once linked to a role, the items are seen by all the users playing that role.
 To add investigations, one-clicks, or alerts to a role, administrators use the method seen above for exporting their content to the clipboard.